 Most American accents have also remained rhotic, with some notable exceptions though: New York and Boston accents have become non-rhotic.
 According to Oxford, this is because these cities were “under the strongest influence by the British elite.”

-If you like what you read, then you will definitely love this one: Why Are The X Lines Of The British Flag Not Centered?
+If you like what you read, then you will definitely love this one: This Is Why British And Americans Spell Words Differently

 Source: AELC Japan / YouTube